G-dH/workspace-switcher-manager/README.md

 # Workspace Switcher Manager
 GNOME Shell extension

-The `Workspace Switcher Manager` offers all workspaces related options at one place, adds more options to it and allows you to adjust the workspace switcher popup size, colors, content and even its orientation.
+The `Workspace Switcher Manager` offers all workspaces related options in one place, adds more options to it and allows you to adjust the workspace switcher popup size, colors, content and even its orientation.

 ## Features: